 Concerning circulating letters of John, Peter, James, and Jude, the Catholic Encyclopedia professes,

 “The name given to the Epistle of St. James, to that of St. Jude, to two Epistles of St. Peter and the first three of St. John, because, unlike the Epistles of St. Paul, they were addressed not to any particular person or church, but to the faithful generally after the manner of an Encyclical letter.
 Though addressed to particular persons the other two Epistles of St. John are also styled Catholic, because they have always been grouped with the epistles bearing that name” (“Catholic Epistle.”
 The Catholic Encyclopedia.
 Vol. 3.
 New York: Robert Appleton Company, 1908.
 11 Jul.
 2012cathen/03453a.htm>).

-About the Book of Revelation, the Catholic Church says,
+About the Book of Revelation, the Roman Catholic church says,

 “In Asia, Melito, Bishop of Sardis, one of the Seven Churches of the Apocalypse, acknowledged the Revelation of John and wrote a commentary on it (Eusebius, Church History IV.26).
 In Gaul, Irenaeus firmly believes in its Divine and Apostolic authority (Against Heresies 5.30). […] In Italy, Bishop Hippolytus assigns it to the Apostle St. John, and the Muratorian Fragment (a document about the beginning of the third century) enumerates it along with the other canonical writings, adding, it is true […]